How to Start a Project – with Templates for Microsoft 365

 Choosing a project management framework depends on a variety of factors, including the size and complexity of the project, the industry you are working in, and the needs and preferences of the project team.

-Here are some considerations to keep in mind when deciding on a project management framework:
+Here are some considerations to keep in mind when deciding on how to start a new project:

 Using Project Management Templates in BrightWork 365